-- Hold degrees and diplomas in Law, Economics and Arts from UBC, SFU, the London School of Economics, the University of Cambridge, the University of London, Ryerson University and the University of Bologna.
+A lover of learning, Lisa Barrett holds degrees and diplomas in Law, Economics and Arts from the University of British Columbia, Simon Fraser University, the London School of Economics, the University of Cambridge, the University of London, Ryerson University and the University of Bologna.

 Lisa previously owned an art gallery in Yaletown - run as an early example of social enterprise, raising funds for arts organizations, assistance for people living with HIV/AIDS and other community groups.

 Since then, she returned to school for conflict studies and international law.
 She now practices mediation and is a member of the BC Arbitration and Mediation Institute.